drdrej/rest-api-mock/README.md

+# Moki - [experimental]
+*... mocks your backend*

-# Moki - easy way to mock a rest-api
+Moki is an easy way to mock a rest-api and is usefull for Web- & Mobile-developers to build rest-based clients without the needs to run a real server.
-[experimental]

-This CLI-application is a simple way to create mocks in nodejs.

 ### Attention:
 [![Build Status](https://travis-ci.org/drdrej/rest-api-mock.png?branch=master)](https://travis-ci.org/drdrej/app-buildr)

-This software is permanently in development, so please use it carefuly.
+*This software is permanently in development, so please use it carefuly.*

-## Goals
+## Goals & Features

-* Simple way to setup a mocked rest-api.
+### Simple way to setup a rest-api.

-* Usefull for Web- & Mobile-developers to build rest-based clients without running a real server.
+### Run a rest-api.

+## Static json response

 ## Getting started